Turkish Prime Minister targeted in second audio tape

 Late on Monday, his office released a statement describing the first recordings as "completely untrue and the product of an immoral montage."

-Turang received a licence in 2010 to build part of a pipeline planned to carry Iranian and Turkmen gas to Europe through Turkey, according to its website.

-It was granted incentives including tax exemptions on investments of up to 11.5 billion lira from the government in December, according to the Economy Ministry's website.

-(Additional reporting by Asli Kandemir and Orhan Coskun; Writing by Nick Tattersall; editing by Ralph Boulton.)
+(Reporting by Asli Kandemir, Humeyra Pamuk and Orhan Coskun; Writing by Nick Tattersall; editing by Ralph Boulton) nL6N0LV4XH